1995 Constitution of Kazakhstan

+As a result of the 2026 Kazakh constitutional referendum, a new constitution is to take effect in Kazakhstan on 1 July 2026.
+Constitution Day thus falls on the date of the referendum, on 15 March.

 The Kazakh language is the official language of the state, while Article 7, section 2 states that the "Russian language shall be officially used on equal grounds".
+The 2026 Constitution, however, will state that Russian is to be used "alongside" it.

 History

 Background

-Kazakhstan's constitutional history reflects its transition from a Soviet republic to an independent nation-state.
 Prior to independence, the Kazakh Soviet Socialist Republic operated under the Constitution of the Kazakh SSR, which was adopted in 1937 and later revised in 1978.
-These documents were aligned with the broader legal framework of the Soviet Union and did not encompass the aspirations of an independent Kazakhstan.

-Following the dissolution of the Soviet Union in 1991, Kazakhstan declared its sovereignty and began the process of establishing a legal and political system befitting an independent state.
-This period necessitated the development of a new constitution that would reflect the country's newfound independence and democratic aspirations.
+Following the dissolution of the Soviet Union in 1991, Kazakhstan declared its sovereignty and began the process of establishing a new legal and political system.

 1993 Constitution

 In January 1993, Kazakhstan adopted its first constitution as an independent republic.
 This document was a product of the Supreme Soviet, the legislative body that had been established during the Soviet era.
-The 1993 Constitution was considered a transitional document, reflecting the country's shift from a Soviet republic to an independent state.
-It outlined the basic principles of governance but was seen as insufficient for the emerging needs of the nation.
+The 1993 Constitution was considered a transitional document, which outlined the basic principles of governance but was seen as insufficient for the emerging needs of the nation.

 By the mid-1990s, it became evident that the 1993 Constitution did not adequately address the complexities of an independent Kazakhstan.
 The political landscape had evolved, and there was a growing consensus that a new, more comprehensive constitution was necessary to establish a stable and effective governance framework.
 The existing constitution lacked provisions for a clear separation of powers, checks and balances, and detailed human rights protections, which were deemed essential for the country's development.